 If you have been to Italy before, then you probably know that this incredible country always leaves you wanting for more.

 If this is your first time planning a trip to Italy, don’t make a mistake of just visiting Rome, Venice, and Florence and thinking that you saw the best.
 There is so much more to see and do in Italy!
 Visiting just a few big cities (no matter how beautiful) doesn’t do this country justice.

 Whether you are looking for history, architecture, stunning scenery, quaint little towns or good food – Italy has it all.
 It’s a perfect country to visit with kids too, as Italians just love the bambini.
 And the kids will fall for Italian gelatos, pizzas, and pasta…

 Italy is one of our all-time favorite destinations in the world.
 It’s of those countries that you can visit ten times and still have the feeling that you only scratched the surface.
 It’s one of our favorite countries in Europe, one we gladly return to again and again.

 We have been to Italy more times than I can remember, and you can find some of those experiences on this blog.
 This is by no means a complete guide to visiting Italy.
-Rather a selection of blog posts from some of our recent trips to Italy.
+Rather a selection of blog posts from some of our favorite destinations from our recent trips to Italy.

-From the main landmarks of Venice to hidden gems of Rome to trip itineraries in Tuscany to the most beautiful hikes in the Italian Dolomites – get inspired to visit Italy and plan your dream trip with our Italy travel tips and advice.
+From the main landmarks of Venice to hidden gems of Rome, and from road trip itineraries in Tuscany to the most beautiful hikes in the Italian Dolomites – get inspired to visit Italy and plan your dream trip with our Italy travel tips and advice.
 In addition, you can find all the info that you need for visiting San Marino.
 Find out!

 *This page contains affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.
 More info:Disclosure.